 This is something I already created a little more than a year ago, and only came around to publish now: a game dependency graph.

 The Secret of Monkey Island is a computer game from 1990 which I loved to play back in the day.
 It is an adventure game, played with the mouse: You play as a character named Guybrush Threepwood (shown on the right), and can walk around many different areas, interact with objects, people, and other things.
 This is not an action game; you don’t need to perform actions at subsecond precision to win, but instead you must find out how to proceed in the story by performing the correct actions, such as using objects with other objects, talking to people, pushing things around, etc. Essentially, the whole game can be seen as a set of actions that must be performed.

 The actions in this game cannot be performed in any random order, but are interrelated.
 For instance, you need to pick up an object before you can use it.
 Thus, we can model the whole game as a directed graph, which the actions being the nodes of the graph, and the dependencies as directed edges.
 It is logically impossible for this dependency graph to have directed cycles, and thus this graph is a DAG, a directed acyclic graph.
 In fact, this type of graph has already been considered, in particular under the name puzzle dependency chart; see that article by the creator of Monkey Island himself, Ron Gilbert.

 This graph has many additional features in addition to just being a DAG – see below for an explanation.
 The picture itself also includes a legend at the bottom.

-SPOILER ALERT: This post contains spoilers for pretty much all puzzles in The Secret of Monkey Island.
+SPOILER ALERT: This post contains spoilers for pretty much all puzzles and for many easter eggs in The Secret of Monkey Island.

 Special Graph Features